awsdocs/amazon-rds-user-guide/doc_source/TUT_WebAppWithRDS.md

 # Tutorial: Create a Web Server and an Amazon RDS Database<a name="TUT_WebAppWithRDS"></a>

 This tutorial helps you install an Apache web server with PHP, and create a MySQL database\.
 The web server runs on an Amazon EC2 instance using Amazon Linux, and the MySQL database is an Amazon RDS MySQL DB instance\.
-Both the Amazon EC2 instance and the Amazon RDS DB instance run in a VPC based in Amazon Virtual Private Cloud service \(Amazon VPC\)\.
+Both the Amazon EC2 instance and the Amazon RDS DB instance run in a virtual private cloud \(VPC\) based on the Amazon VPC service\.

 **Note**
 This tutorial works with Amazon Linux and might not work for other versions of Linux such as Ubuntu\.